 |Best guess spelling translation: “What is his super power?
 Scaring people.”
 I assume he means scaring bad guys. 🙂|

-Here are some other great ways to review sight words…
+Here are some more great ways to review sight words…

-Apps: Memorizing sight words can be a little boring, but luckily apps make everything fun.
+Memorizing sight words can be a little boring, but luckily apps make everything fun.
 I think we’ve tried them all, but these are our favorites: Sight Word Bingo and Sight Words Hangman.
-They’re both ad free, engaging games with adjustable difficulty levels.
+They’re both ad-free, engaging games with adjustable difficulty levels.